-3) Non-profit Corporation Participation
+2) Non-profit Corporation Participation

-Projects that involve the participation of a Qualified Non-Profit Corporation can earn up to three (3) points as follows:
+Projects that involve the participation of a Qualified Non-Profit Corporation can earn up to three (3) non-cumulative points as follows:

-Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the Extended Use Period 2 Ownership interest of at least twenty-five (25%) in the general partner or non- investor member of the Owner that includes a distribution of financial benefits equal to or greater than the ownership interest through the Extended Use Period 3 Ownership interest of one-hundred (100%) in the general partner or non-investor membership of the Owner through the Extended Use Period
+Points Participation of Qualified Non-Profit Corporation 1 Material Participation in the development and operations of the Project through the Extended Use Period 2 Ownership interest of at least twenty-five (25%) in the general partner or non-investor member of the Owner that includes a distribution of financial benefits equal to or greater than the ownership interest through the Extended Use Period 3 Ownership interest of one-hundred (100%) in the general partner or non-investor membership of the Owner through the Extended Use Period

-- 1) Scoring Non-Profit Corporation Participation Certification, available on the Website - 2) The Qualified Non-Profit Corporation's IRS determination letter; and

-- 3) The Qualified Non-Profit Corporation's Articles of Incorporation or By-Laws which evidence the fostering of low-income housing as an exempt purpose.
+- 1) Scoring Non-Profit Corporation Participation Certification, available on the Website - 2) The Qualified Non-Profit Corporation's IRS determination letter; and - 3) The Qualified Non-Profit Corporation's Articles of Incorporation or By-Laws which evidence the fostering of low-income housing as an exempt purpose.
 The section of Articles or By-Laws which evidence the fostering of low-income housing as an exempt purpose should be clearly marked and highlighted; and - 4) A written narrative detailing the Material Participation of the Qualified Non-Profit Corporation in the Project including the number of hours and corresponding activities that will be undertaken on a quarterly basis.
+This point is not applicable if the Qualified Non-Profit Corporation has 100% ownership interest in the general partner or noninvestor membership of the Owner.

-4) Unfavorable Practices
+3) Unfavorable Practices